-Houston, Texas: What’s New?
+Houston, Texas: What’s New and Fun?

 What’s New in Houston?